EdwardJXLi/DungeonKeeper/README.md

 many functionalities in different potions are similar, so it would be nice to abstract those away to the parent potion class.
 Finally, the "Level" class could be improved by merging into the main "Game" class.
 This was originally designed so that a single game could have multiple levels, but this was never implemented.
+There is a lot more specific implementation details that could be improved as well if there was more time, especially in the rendering code.